PSJorgensen/real-world-economics/real-world-economics-outline.md

                 international market to provide a loan to Spanish national or regional governments.
 (March and Saurí 2013)

-                -   "All in all this debt-induced austerity shifts the relationship between elected and nonelected actors, and reconfigures in fundamental ways the relation between state and capital in the provision of a basic resources such as water."
+            -   "All in all this debt-induced austerity shifts the relationship between elected and non-elected actors, and reconfigures in fundamental ways the relation between state and capital in the provision of a basic resources such as water."

     -   **Health effects of global financial crisis 2008-present**